pkjha0102/Face-Recognition-Based-Attendance-System/README.md

   6. Auto Refresh: This feature helps page keep updating itself every 60 seconds with a live timer.

 For any query/feedback, please reach me at pkjha0102@gmail.com

+To run this app, clone the repository type 'flask run' in terminal to launch in browser.